 navigate to the path

-3. Now, double click on the Removable Disks on the right pane: Deny execute access.
+3. Double click on the Removable Disks on the right pane: Deny execute access.

 Removable Disks: Deny execute access

-4. On the Window that appears next, select Enabled and click on Apply > OK.
+4. Select Enabled and click Apply > OK.

 select 'Enabled'

-5. Next, double click on the Removable Disks: Deny read access, and select the Enabled option.
+5. Double-click on the Removable Disks: Deny read access, and select the Enabled option.

 select 'Enabled'